Pierre Le Moyne d'Iberville

 Pierre Le Moyne d'Iberville (Note: The name Pierre Le Moyne d'Iberville is pronounced /piˈɛər lə ˈmwɑːn ˌdiːbɛərˈviːl, -ˈvɪl/ pee-AIR-_-lə-_-MWAHN-_-DEE-bair-VEEL-,_--VIL, /fr/.
 The title Sieur is pronounced /sjɜr/ SYUR, /fr/.
 However, residents of the Mississippi Gulf Coast pronounce the city of D'Iberville as /diˈaɪbərvɪl/ dee-EYE-bər-vil.)
-(16 July 1661 – 9 July 1706) or Sieur d'Iberville was a French soldier, explorer, colonial administrator, and trader.
+(16 July 1661 – 9 July 1706) or Sieur d'Iberville was a French military officer, explorer, colonial administrator and merchant.
 He is noted for founding the colony of Louisiana in New France.
-He was born in Montreal to French colonist parents.
+He was born in Montreal to French colonists.

 Early life

-Pierre Le Moyne was born in July 1661 at Fort Ville-Marie (now Montreal), in the French colony of Canada, the third son of Charles le Moyne de Longueuil et de Châteauguay, a native of Dieppe or of Longueuil near Dieppe, Normandy in France and lord of Longueuil in Canada, and of Catherine Thierry (called Catherine Primot in some sources) from Rouen.
+Pierre Le Moyne was born in July 1661 at Fort Ville-Marie (now Montreal), in the French colony of Canada, the third son of Charles le Moyne de Longueuil et de Châteauguay, a native of Dieppe or of Longueuil near Dieppe, Normandy in France and lord of Longueuil in Canada, and of Catherine Thierry Messier (called Catherine Primot in some sources) from Rouen.
 He is also known as Sieur d'Iberville (et d'Ardillières).

 He had eleven brothers, most of whom became soldiers.
 One, Jacques Le Moyne de Sainte-Hélène, led French and Indian forces in the Schenectady massacre in present-day New York's Mohawk Valley.
 Charles le Moyne de Longueuil, Baron de Longueuil, was governor of Montreal.
 Another, Jean-Baptiste Le Moyne Bienville, founded New Orleans.
 Jacques and Paul LeMoyne were with him on James Bay, and Joseph LeMoyne was with him in Louisiana.

 Le Moyne d'Iberville was raised Catholic under the Jesuit order.
 Parish records indicate that he made his First Communion at the age of 12.
 Like most young men of his background, who received a classical and religious education, d'Iberville was educated in a Sulpician seminary.

 Destined for the priesthood, he chose the military vocation.
 At the age of 12, he became a cabin boy on his uncle's ship trading to Port Royal, Acadia.
 A few years later he was in the fur trade at Sault Ste.
 Marie in Canada, where he would have learned something of canoe travel in the wilderness.
 He later became quartermaster on one of his father's ships.